Search for heavy resonances decaying to Z($\nu\bar{\nu}$)V(qq') in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Simulated event samples

 \section{Simulated event samples}

 This search uses Monte Carlo (MC) simulated data sets to study and guide the estimations of SM background processes.
 Simulated data sets include: \PV{}+jets, where \PV refers to \PW or \PZ bosons, \ttbar{}+jets, single top quark samples, diboson and triboson samples ($\PW\PZ$, $\PW\PZ\PZ$, etc.), and \ttbar{}+\PV samples.
 Events in these samples for 2016 (2017 and 2018) are generated using \MGvATNLO v2.2.2 (v2.4.2)~\cite{Alwall:2014hca,Frederix:2012ps,Alwall:2007fs,Artoisenet:2012st}.
-The \PV{}+jets (\ttbar{}+jets) samples are generated with leading order (LO) precision and contain up to four (three) additional partons.
-The $t$-channel and $\cPqt\PW$ single top quark events, and $\PW\PW$ events for 2016 (2017 and 2018) are generated using \POWHEG v1.0 (v2.0)~\cite{Nason:2004rx,Frixione:2007vw,Alioli:2010xd,Alioli:2009je,Re:2010bp}.
-All other SM background samples are generated using \MGvATNLO at next-to-LO (NLO) precision.
-The signal samples used for interpretation of the results are also generated using \MGvATNLO with LO precision.
+The \PV{}+jets (\ttbar{}+jets) samples are generated with leading order (LO) precision in the perturbative expansion of quantum chromodynamics (pQCD) and contain up to four (three) additional partons in the matrix element calculations.
+The $t$-channel and $\cPqt\PW$ single top quark events, and $\PW\PW$ events for 2016 (2017 and 2018) are generated using \POWHEG v1.0 (v2.0)~\cite{Nason:2004rx,Frixione:2007vw,Alioli:2010xd,Alioli:2009je,Re:2010bp} at next-to-LO (NLO) precision in pQCD.
+All other SM background samples are generated using \MGvATNLO at NLO precision in pQCD.
+The signal samples used for interpretation of the results are also generated using \MGvATNLO with LO precision in pQCD.

 The parton showering and hadronization step in all simulations is performed with two versions of \PYTHIA~\cite{Sjostrand:2014zea}.
 The 2016 (2017 and 2018) simulation uses the CUETP8M1~\cite{Khachatryan:2015pea} (CP5~\cite{Sirunyan:2019dfx}) underlying event tune with PYTHIA v8.212 (v8.230).
 The parton distribution functions (PDFs) used in the 2016 (2017 and 2018) simulated data samples are NNPDF3.0 LO or NLO~\cite{Ball:2014uwa} (NNPDF3.1 NNLO~\cite{Ball:2017nwa}).
 The simulation of the particle interactions and the CMS detector is performed with \GEANTfour~\cite{Agostinelli:2002hh}.
 The effects due to additional $\Pp\Pp$ interactions in the same or adjacent bunch crossings (pileup) are also simulated and the events are weighted to match the pileup distribution in data.